Shar Pourdanesh

 Shahriar Pourdanesh (born July 19, 1970) is a former American football offensive lineman who played in the National Football League (NFL) for the Washington Redskins, Pittsburgh Steelers, and Oakland Raiders from 1996 to 2001 when in 2001 a severe knee injury cut his career short.

 He is distinguished as being the first Iranian to play in the National Football League (NFL).

 Early life

+Pourdanesh was born on July 19, 1970 in Tehran, but left at age 9 for Germany, while trying to gain entry to the United States.
+They gained this permission in 1983.

 Pourdanesh is a graduate of University High School in Irvine, California.

 An All-American and All Conference selection, and two time team captain for the University of Nevada at Reno, where in 1992 he was awarded Nevada's Most Outstanding Offensive Player award.
 He was an integral part and leader of one of the nation's top offenses during that span, and helped lead the Wolfpack to three conference titles and a spot in the 1990 1AA National Title game.
 He was inducted into the Nevada athletic Hall of Fame in 2005.